 Flutter lets developers use the same language for both layout and backend needs, enjoy higher animation speed, and much more.

 But, in comparison to Kotlin, it is still lagging much behind in the market.
 The prime reasoning behind which is that Kotlin multiplatform code compiles exactly in the format as that of the targeted platform.

-So, the winner of Flutter vs Kotlin multiplatform performance battle is the latter.
+So, if you ask which is better kotlin or flutter?
+Then the winner of this flutter vs kotlin performance is the latter.